 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-Perceptions happen extremely fast in those that struggle with BPD and there is little consideration for relevant facts.
-The perceptions happen so fast, in fact, that the person with BPD very often doesn’t even realize that perceptions are being made in the first place and that they determine what the emotions will be.
-But for a person with BPD, it doesn’t really seem to matter that things are happening so fast and without sufficient awareness of self and use of logic.
+Perceptions happen extremely fast in those that struggle with BPD, and there is little consideration for relevant facts.
+The perceptions occur so quickly, in fact, that the person with BPD very often doesn’t even realize that perceptions are being made in the first place and that they determine what the emotions will be.
+But for a person with BPD, it doesn’t seem to matter that things are happening so fast and without sufficient awareness of self and use of logic.
 Things perceived “feel” so real that they become undeniably “real” to the person.
 It feels so real that a person with BPD will fight against any argument that attempts to prove his first perception (his assumption) is faulty.
 Decisions to react are then based on the assumption, and rarely if ever resulting in favourable outcomes.
 Again, this is not being dialectical.

 So, if being rigid, inflexible, impatient and impulsive when making perceptions is not being dialectical, then the opposite stance of being open, flexible, curious and patient when making perceptions IS dialectical.
 In being dialectical, the new agreement a person makes with himself is that the first perception (the assumption) is always missing something and almost guaranteed to be flawed.
-The new agreement becomes especially important when intense emotions become part of the experience.
-A wise person might even decide that intense emotions will act as the alert system (or the guide post) that a flawed perception is probably dominating any given moment.
+The new agreement becomes especially essential when intense emotions become part of the experience.
+A wise person might even decide that intense feelings will act as the alert system (or the guide post) that a flawed perception is probably dominating at any given moment.

-Without a doubt, the hardest part about overcoming borderline personality disorder is learning to notice, to label, and regulate the emotion that accompanies the first perception (the assumption).
-Not getting this part of managing BPD typically means remaining stuck on assumptions and persisting with unproductive/destructive behaviors that end up pushing people away.
+Without a doubt, the hardest part about overcoming borderline personality disorder is learning to notice, label, and regulate the emotion that accompanies the first perception (the assumption).
+Not getting this part of managing BPD typically means remaining stuck on assumptions and persisting with unproductive/destructive behaviours that end up pushing people away.

 But long since then I have learned to observe my assumptions and emotions mindfully, and therein become more patient and open to other information that could inform my once rigid perceptions.
 Slowly but surely, I started to consider alternative ways of looking at things in moments of difficulty…